hyperflask/hyperflask-docs/docs/guides/scaling.md

 # Scaling

-Hyperflask is a standard Flask app.
-It is made of 4 different processes:
+Hyperflask is made of different processes.
+It uses [honcho](https://honcho.readthedocs.io/en/latest/) as process manager.

 | Process | Description | Defaut port | Can be multiplied
 | --- | --- | --- | --- |